scalameta/metals/docs/integrations/remote-language-server.md

 - Instead of JSON-RPC, a remote language server responds to HTTP POST requests with an `application/json` header and a JSON-formatted body.
-The reason HTTP is chosen over JSON-RPC is because it makes the remote language server accesible from more clients, for example via `curl`.
+The reason HTTP is chosen over JSON-RPC is because it makes the remote language server accessible from more clients, for example via `curl`.
 A caveat with using HTTP instead of JSON-RPC is that it's not possible for the remote language server to push notification down to the client.
 In the future, we could consider using JSON-RPC via websockets instead.